Capacitors & Condensers

 This isn’t pseudoscience in principle—it’s basic electrostatics.
 The question is whether it could harvest useful energy.
 Static charge buildup during storms is real, but continuous low-level atmospheric potential gradients also exist in fair weather.
 Tsiolkovsky’s calculation (hundreds of watts) suggests meaningful, if not grid-scale, output.

-2. The “Forgotten” Evidence
+2. The “Forgotten” Evidence:

 There is a cross-cultural, multi-century pattern of documented observations, dismissed by mainstream history: